 Please indicate if the patient has travelled outside of Canada in the 12 months prior to the date of positive culture.
 If yes, please specify to which country.
 If they patient traveled to the United States, if known, please specify to which state.
+If no, does the patient have a history of hospitalization or receipt of healthcare outside of Canada, more than 1 year but less than 5 years ago?
 If no or unable to determine, please skip to Q14.